-The hybrid device, iFuse, combines the workings of an e-cigarette with a pod containing tobacco.
-An e-liquid is heated to produce an aerosol that passes through the tobacco pod.
-The aerosol cools from around 35ºC to 32ºC as it passes over the tobacco, heating up the pod sufficiently to extract flavour without any direct heating of the tobacco.
+The hybrid device, iFuse, combines the workings of an e-cigarette with a capsule containing tobacco.
+An e-liquid is heated to produce an aerosol that passes through the tobacco.
+The aerosol cools from around 35ºC to 32ºC as it passes over the tobacco, heating up the capsule sufficiently to extract flavour without any direct heating of the tobacco.

 This device operates at a very different temperature to standard THPs: THPs generally heat tobacco to between 240 OC and 350OC, whereas the hybrid product heats tobacco to around 34°C.